-We May Experience Production Gaps, Which Could Materially And Adversely Impact Our Sales And Financial Results And The Ultimate Acceptance Of AutoVue.
-It is possible that we could experience unforeseen quality control issues or part shortages as we ramp up to full production to meet current demand of our LDW systems.
-Should any such delay or disruption occur while increasing production of our LDW systems, our future sales will likely be materially and adversely affected.
+We May Experience Production Gaps Which Could Materially And Adversely Impact Our Sales And Financial Results And The Ultimate Acceptance Of Our Products.
+It is possible that we could experience unforeseen quality control issues or part shortages as we increase production to meet current demand of our products.
+We have historically used single suppliers for certain of our components in our AutoVue and Vantage products.
+Should any such delay or disruption occur, our future sales will likely be materially and adversely affected.